RayZh-hs/ParaForge/docs/file-format.md

     - `possessable` if 1, this block is possessable
     - `playerorder` if player is set, this number is the order in which this player moves, if there are multiple players
     - `fliph` if 1, this block is flipped
-    - `floatinspace` if 1, this block will not actually be at this x,y position. instead, it will have no parent, and will "float in space". this property exists as a hack so that you can make levels with these kinds of blocks, while keeping the level structure in the editor just 1 tree, instead of 2 or more trees.
+    - `floatinspace` if 1, this block will not actually be at this x,y position. instead, it will have no parent, and will "float in space". this property exists as a hack so that you can make levels with these kinds of blocks, while keeping the level structure in the editor just 1 tree, instead of 2 or more trees
-    - `specialeffect` magic number used to flag blocks in various situations.
+    - `specialeffect` magic number used to flag blocks in various situations
 - `Ref x y id exitblock infexit infexitnum infenter infenternum infenterid player posssessable playerorder fliph floatinspace specialeffect`
 A reference to a Block that is defined elsewhere in the file.
     - `id` block this is a reference to